uport-project/uport-ios-sdk/README.md

 ## Contributing

-If you wish to contribute, please first discuss your ideas by opening an issue or sending an email, before you start.
+If you wish to contribute, please first discuss your ideas by opening an issue or sending an email.

 ### Code formatting